melvan27/proper-shopper/README.md

 The current version is v0.1.0-alpha.
 This is a pre-release version and may contain bugs or incomplete features.

 ## Getting Started
+You can visit the live site at [https://proper-shopper.vercel.app](https://proper-shopper.vercel.app).
+Alternatively, you can run the application locally by following these steps:

 1. Clone the repository
 2. Install dependencies: